To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Discussion

 Recently, there have been discoveries of UV-bright transients at the centers of galaxies that are either quiescent or contain faint, previously undetected AGNs.
-These transients are not consistent with known AGN variability or with conventional optically-detected TDEs due to their slow fading timescales and lack of very broad (FWHM$\sim 10^4 \rm ~km ~s^{-1}$) emission features (e.g., \citealt{gezari17,tadhunter17}).
-These ``rapid turn-on'' events are similar to changing-look AGNs but occur over much shorter timescales of a few months and are thought to be brought on by a rapid change in the accretion state of the AGNs.
+These transients are not consistent with known AGN variability or with conventional optically-detected TDEs due to their slow fading timescales and lack of very broad (FWHM$\sim 10^4 \rm ~km ~s^{-1}$) emission features.
+Similar to changing-look AGNs/LINERs, these transients are thought to be brought on by a rapid change in the accretion state of the central SMBH.

 \citet{kankare17} reported the energetic transient PS1-10adi, which rapidly brightened by $\sim$2~mag before decaying slowly, smoothly, and exponentially.
 Its spectra showed features similar to conventional AGNs, with relatively narrow Balmer features and strong \ion{Fe}{ii} features blueward and redward of H$\beta$.
 While PS1-10adi had a strong blue continuum indicative of a blackbody, the maximum effective temperature was $\sim$1.1$\ee{4} \rm ~K$, much cooler than ASASSN-18jd, though not dramatically cooler than the effective temperatures of ASASSN-14ae \citep{brown16-14ae} and ASASSN-19bt \citep{holoien19-19bt}.
 Additionally, the light curve of PS1-10adi showed a smooth decay, whereas ASASSN-18jd shows short-timescale fluctuations on top of an overall decay.